Aryan11234567890/Weather-Prediction-by-Aryan/README.md

-# This is a basic mini project done on tensorflow
+# This is a basic mini project done on TensorFlow
 The 1000 epochs run on this project was just for fun as I was bored.
-But nonetheless, this is just a brief introduction on how to make a basic model on tensorflow and understand the code structure.
+Nonetheless, this is a brief introduction to making a basic TensorFlow model and understanding the code structure.
 HAPPY CODING !!!